 The Goal of the Game is to Win – How Youth Soccer Has Created a Monster in the USA

 Noah Gins on Winning vs. Player Development with a revealing look at the youth soccer world in USA vs. Europe.
+This article was originally published two years ago but resurfaced in social media and became one of the most read articles in May, 2017.

 The objective of a game is to win, whether it is a sport, a board game or a video game.
 You play a game to win.